medhatdawoud/multi-emails-input/README.md

 - `EmailsInput` function as shown in the example above returns an object of 2
   - `list`: an array of valid emails as shown in the element.
   - `addEmail`: a function that you can send an email and it will be added to the list.
+- all code has JSDOC provided that should help in types.
+- library is tested and is working fine on all browsers including `ie11`.

 ## Options